Dr Giulia Rossetti

 Role

 Her PhD studies at the Technological University Dublin explored cultural capital development at literary festivals.
-With a background in languages, tourism and events, she is interested in understanding the transformational value of events and festivals.
-Her current research interests include the role of events and festivals in generating well-being; storytelling and events; and edutainment in heritage and cultural tourism.
+With a background in languages, tourism and events, she is interested in understanding the transformational value of events and festivals, especially the edutainment element.
+Her current research interests include:

 Teaching and supervision